LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/manager tools for messaging/hiring-agents-for-messaging-success.md

 Recommended adaptations to the current hiring and screening process include:

 1. Writing a job description that defines the specific on-the-job tasks/functions, and the quality and productivity objectives you’ve set for LiveEngage messaging.
 2. Screening applicants online by asking applicants to respond via email initially.
-Then, determine how effective and comfortable the applicant is using messaging conducting the initial “interview” using web messaging, Hangouts, Facebook Messenger or similar.
+Then, determine how effective and comfortable the applicant is using messaging conducting the initial “interview” using Web Messaging, Hangouts, Facebook Messenger or similar.
 Look for:
    1. Ability to interpret your questions through the messaging medium
    2. Crisp, clear, understandable responses
    3. Grammar, punctuation, and spelling